Stable Video 3D: Orbital view based on a single image

 Software

-Read the ComfyUI installation guide and ComfyUI beginner’s guide if you are new to ComfyUI.
+Read the ComfyUI beginner’s guide if you are new to ComfyUI.
+See the Quick Start Guide if you are new to AI images and videos.

-Take the ComfyUI course if you want to learn ComfyUI step-by-step.
+Take the ComfyUI course to learn how to use ComfyUI step-by-step.

 Alternative to SV3D